Guide: Resolving Variances in Play Sessions and Hold vs Win Reports

 Purpose

-This document provides general rules to resolve two common variance scenarios:
+This document provides general rules to resolve three common variance scenarios:

 Play Session unbalances in Statistics > Play Sessions.